CyVerse-learning-materials/learning-materials-home/docs/ds/share.md

 # Sharing Data

-One of the most powerful features of the Data Store is to share all of your data instantly, and with fine-grained permission control.
+One of the most powerful features of the Data Store is the ability to share all of your data instantly, and with fine-grained permission control.
 You can share your data with other CyVerse users, and you can also make data available to anonymous users and with identifiers (i.e., a DOI)